EMD MP15DC: Development

 With the success of the MP15, there was a demand for a model with an advanced AC drive system.
 The MP15AC replaced the MP15DC's DC generator with an alternator producing AC power which is converted to DC for the traction motors with a silicon rectifier.
 The MP15AC is 1.5 ft longer than an MP15DC, the extra space being needed for the rectifier equipment.
-The alternator-rectifier combination is more reliable than a generator, and this equipment became the standard for new diesel-electric locomotive designs.
+The alternator-rectifier combination was more reliable than a generator, and this equipment became the standard for new diesel-electric locomotive designs.

-The MP15AC is easily distinguished from the DC models.
-Instead of the front-mounted radiator intake and belt-driven fan used on all previous EMD switchers, these have intakes on the lower forward nose sides and electric fans.
+The MP15AC was easily distinguished from the DC models.
+Instead of the front-mounted radiator intake and belt-driven fan used on all previous EMD switchers, these had intakes on the lower forward nose sides and electric fans.
 Side intakes allowed the unit to take in cooler air, and the electric fans improved a serious reliability issue found in its earlier DC sisters.

 Engine

-The MP15 used a 12-cylinder version of the 645E series engine developing 1,500 hp at 900 rpm.
-Introduced in the SW1500, this was a 2-stroke, 45-degree V type, with a 9-inch bore by 10-inch stroke, giving 645 cubic inches displacement per cylinder.
+The MP15 used a 12-cylinder version of the 645E series engine developing 1,500 hp at 904±4 rpm.
+Introduced in the SW1500, this was a 2-stroke, 45-degree V type, with a 9 1⁄16-inch bore by 10-inch stroke, giving 645 cubic inches displacement per cylinder.
 The 645 series, introduced in 1966, was EMD's standard engine through the 1980s.